There is plenty you can do to avoid running out of money in retirement. Planning is the key.

 Get your affairs in order before you’re ill or old so you’ll have control over where your money and possessions go.
 It’s a kindness to your heirs, too, because they won’t be saddled with the work.

 - Make or update your will and, if appropriate, make a revocable living trust.

 - Sign a durable power of attorney naming someone you trust to make your legal and financial decisions if you cannot.

 - Assign health care power of attorney to someone to make your medical decisions if you’re unable.

 Learn more from “Estate-Planning Documents You Need Right Now.”

 Mistake 8: Investing too conservatively

 As retirement grows nearer, it seems prudent to invest more conservatively.
 But you could live another 20 years.
-Savings held too conservatively shrink due to inflation.
+Savings held too conservatively shrink because of inflation.
 A portion of your funds needs to grow.

-“Never taking risk means taking a different risk,” Stacy says.
+“Never taking risk means taking a different risk,” Johnson says.

 Take action: Learn about investing so you can be confident in taking measured risks to earn gains, even as you grow older.